patrick-verbs/art_explorer/README.md

 ---
-### License is GPLv3 and I make no claim to copyright.
+### License is GPLv3 and we make no claim to copyright.
 <br />

 > You can't steal what is freely given.
 Enjoy!